alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - You can test Gitlab independently of the RDS servers by connecting to `<dsg-subnet-data-prefix>.151` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<dsg-id> Research Users` security group.

+### Lock down Web Application Server Network configuration

+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

+- Change to the `new_dsg_environment/dsg_deploy_scripts/06_create_web_application_servers/` directory of the Safe Haven repository

+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`

+- Run the `./SecureWebAppServers.ps1` script, providing the DSG ID when prompted
 ## Deploy initial shared Compute VM
 See the [Compute VM build and deployment guide](../azure-vms/README.md).
 - Ensure you have carried out the steps in the "Pre-requisites" section